edmundwright/chess/README.md

 ## Features

-- Computer player chooses move based on truncated game tree
+- Computer player chooses moves based on truncated game tree
 - Level of truncation customizable to allow computer players of varying intelligences
 - Utilizes multiple levels of class inheritance (see [`Piece` and subclasses](./pieces))